GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/index.md

 Private IP address**.
 Also, use a hostname other then the long default hostname that Amazon provides.
 Update your DNS or hosts files accordingly.

+## Google Cloud Platform

+Gluu Server installation in GCP is pretty straight forward.
+We need to check couple of points for this installation:

+ - Deployer must have to select supported operating system and required resources.
+ - Enable 'HTTPS' from 'Firewall'
+ - Do not enter any IP durning installation of Gluu Server, setup script will automatically collect appropriate IP.
+ - When accessing newly installed Gluu server from browser, update your DNS or hosts file accordingly.

+ A video tutorial is also available in [Gluu channel](https://www.youtube.com/watch?v=0RskrQG8km8)

 ## Microsoft Azure

 Accessing the Gluu Server on Azure can be a little bit tricky because of